CLI Conventions

 every subcommand

-Subcommands that only use 0 / 1 / 130 (such as irc and freq) still follow the same codes — they simply do not currently raise the optimizer-specific errors.
+Subcommands that only use 0 / 1 / 130 (e.g. irc, freq) follow the same scheme; they simply don’t currently raise the optimizer-specific errors.

 --opt-mode (subcommand-dependent)